ezsystems/commerce-documentation/docs/api/fields_for_ecommerce_data/fields_for_ecommerce_data.md

 ## Templates

-For each concrete Field a template has to be provided to render the Field in the template.
+For each concrete Field you have to provide a template to render the Field in the template.

-The templates have to be provided in the `FieldTypes` folder.
+The templates have to be put in the `FieldTypes` folder.
 The name of the template has to start with the identifier of the Field, e.g.:

 - `ImageField.html.twig`
 - `TextBlockField.html.twig`